DickensJuma/Revil-Network/README.md

 > Find the complete code in `index.js`.

-Note - we didn't use any complex or large libraries like `web3.js`, which requires an instance of the `SocialNetwork` contract to be created before the contract function methods can be called. **Except for our confirm message, there is nothing in the code to even indicate that blockchains are involved!**
+Note - we didn't use any complex or large libraries like `web3.js`, which requires an instance of the `evilNetwork` contract to be created before the contract function methods can be called. **Except for our confirm message, there is nothing in the code to even indicate that blockchains are involved!**

 ### Run your DApp